 - Time in DUI school.

 Note that these are only the penalties for a first-time DUI offense in Los Angeles.
-You may face harsher penalties for subsequent DUI charges.
-You could also face more serious penalties if you were accused of causing a DUI accident – so choose us to represent you.
+You may face harsher penalties for subsequent DUIs.
+You could also face more serious penalties if you were accused of causing a DUI accident.

 Find Out if a Case Can Be Reopened After It Was Dismissed Without Prejudice

-We are ready to help you today.
-Start working on your defense now with a free consultation.
+Contact Los Angeles DUI Attorneys today to begin working on your defense now with a free consultation.
 Contact us today by calling or filling out our online contact form.